WenjianBI/POLMM/README.md

 1. Use function getSparseGRMParallel() to generate GRM files for each chromosome (can split all subjects into multiple parts: we use 250 parts for UK Biobank analysis)
 1. Use function getSparseGRM() to combine all GRM files to generate an R object of "SparseGRM" to be passed to main function POLMM_Null_Model()

+### PheWeb for UK Biobank data analysis results

+We have applied this method to analyze 108 categorical phenotypes in UK Biobank data of 408,961 samples from white British participants with European ancestry.
+The results can be found in http://polmm.leelabsg.org/.